Combine values from multiple properties into one Smart Property

 - In the Properties, choose the new Smart Property and others you might want to display

 Smart Properties in BIMcollab Zoom are user-defined properties, based on existing object attributes.
 They help you to reorganize and structure BIM data.
 When working with IFC files delivered by multiple authors, it is inevitable that they contain ...

 The different types of actions for Smart Properties

 With Smart Properties, you can either map existing properties to a new property, or define a new property value for an element based on certain criteria.
-To be able to create Smart Properties in BIMcollab ZOOM, you need an active ZOOM license.
-Smart ...
+To be able to create Smart Properties in BIMcollab Zoom, you need an active Zoom license.
+Do you ...

 Edit Smart Properties as CSV files

 When creating a Smart Property to structure the data in IFC files, a lot of input might be required to define the property completely.
 In order to make this process easier, Smart Properties can also be imported, exported and edited as CSV files.
 To ...

 On this page you can find Smart property sets to help you get started in BIMcollab Zoom.
 Example Smart property sets The Smart property sets can be downloaded per language/country and are accompanied by Smart view sets.
 Dutch English German German - ...

 Create a value dictionary to simplify IFC data with Smart Properties